Province of Massachusetts Bay: Colonial era

-Revolution
+American Revolution

 The 1760s and early 1770s were marked by a rising tide of colonial frustration with London's policies and with the governors sent to implement and enforce them.
-Both Francis Bernard and Thomas Hutchinson, the last two non-military governors, were widely disliked over issues large and small, notably Parliament's attempts to impose taxes on the colonies without representation.
+Both Francis Bernard and Thomas Hutchinson, the last two nonmilitary governors, were widely disliked over issues large and small, notably Parliament's attempts to impose taxes on the colonies without representation.
 Hutchinson was a Massachusetts native who served for many years as lieutenant governor, yet he authorized quartering British Army troops in Boston, which eventually precipitated the Boston Massacre on March 5, 1770.
 By this time, Samuel Adams, Paul Revere, John Hancock, and others were actively opposing crown policies.

-Parliament passed the Townshend Acts in 1767 and 1768 which the Americans referred to as the Intolerable Acts, and the Massachusetts General Court authorized a circular letter denouncing them as unconstitutional.
+Parliament passed the Townshend Acts in 1767 and 1768, and the Massachusetts General Court authorized a circular letter denouncing them as unconstitutional.
 Royal Governor Francis Bernard demanded that the General Court rescind the letter but they refused, so he dissolved it, which led to widespread violence and rioting throughout Boston.
 Royal officers fled to Castle William and the Crown authorized more troops to be sent to Massachusetts.
 The Sons of Liberty stated that they were prepared to take up armed resistance to the Royal Authorities, while more conservative elements of society desired a peaceful political solution.

 Boston citizens resolved at a town meeting to have the towns of Massachusetts assemble in a convention, and delegates met at Faneuil Hall for six days in September, with Thomas Cushing serving as chairman.
 Many Patriot leaders were calling for armed resistance by this time, but the more moderate factions of the convention won out and military action was voted down.